Building Safer Communities

 Support the Unique Need of Youth

-The Actions within this Focus Area are intended to engage youth from a variety of backgrounds and perspectives that may be at greater risk of marginalization or social isolation because of race, culture, identity or other factors.
+The Actions within this Focus Area are intended to engage youth from a variety of backgrounds and perspectives that may be at greater risk of marginalization or social isolation.
 These programs will aim to foster a positive sense of self- identity, promote community connection and cultural learning.

 Education and Awareness